Madagascar: Escape 2 Africa

+The film, like its predecessor, has a score composed by Hans Zimmer.
+Singer will.i.am contributed five songs to the soundtrack.

-Released on November 7, 2008, Madagascar: Escape 2 Africa received positive reviews from critics for its characters, humor and animation, and grossed $603.9 million on a $150 million budget, making it the sixth highest-grossing film of 2008.
+Released by Paramount Pictures on November 7, 2008, Madagascar: Escape 2 Africa received generally positive reviews from critics for its characters, humor and animation, with critics considering it an improvement over its predecessor.
+It grossed $603.9 million on a $150 million budget, making it the sixth highest-grossing film of 2008.
 It was dedicated to Bernie Mac, who died before the film's release.
-A sequel, Madagascar 3: Europe's Most Wanted, was released in June 2012.
+A sequel, Madagascar 3: Europe's Most Wanted, was released in 2012.

 Plot

-In Africa, a lion named Zuba tries to teach his son Alakay how to fight, but the cub is more interested in dancing.
-Makunga challenges Zuba for the title of alpha lion.
-During their fight, Alakay is captured by poachers, and Zuba gives chase.
-Zuba breaks the safety harness off of the crate containing Alakay, but is shot in the ear and incapacitated.
-The crate containing Alakay falls into the ocean and drifts to New York City, where he is renamed Alex and grows up at the Central Park Zoo where he meets his lifelong best friends: Marty, Melman, and Gloria.
+In Kenya, the alpha lion Zuba tries to teach his young son Alakay how to fight, but Alakay is more interested in dancing.
+Rival lion Makunga challenges Zuba for the title of alpha, but during their fight, Alakay is captured by poachers and put in a crate.
+Zuba gives chase and breaks the safety harness off of the crate containing Alakay, but is shot in the ear and incapacitated.
+The crate falls into the ocean and drifts to New York City, where Alakay is renamed Alex, grows up at the Central Park Zoo, and meets his lifelong best friends: Marty, Melman, and Gloria.